-According to the Hamas-controlled health authority in Gaza, at least 25 people have been killed in Israeli air strikes and shootings since Saturday night.
-Several of them are reported to have been killed in connection with the distribution of emergency aid by the heavily criticized Israeli-American organization GHF, which took over responsibility for distribution in Gaza on May 26, after more than two months of Israeli total blockade.
+Several of them are reported to have been killed in connection with the distribution of emergency aid by the Israeli-American organization GHF, which took over the responsibility after more than two months of Israeli total blockade.

-The UN agency for Palestinian refugees, Unrwa, is however very critical and emphasizes that emergency aid efforts from the air will not stop the starvation in Gaza.
+The UN aid agency for Palestinian refugees, Unrwa, emphasizes that emergency aid efforts from the air will not stop the starvation in Gaza.

 "They are expensive, ineffective and can even kill starving civilians.
-It's a distraction and smokescreen", writes Unrwa's chief Philippe Lazzarini on X.
+It is a distraction and smokescreen", writes Unrwa's chief Philippe Lazzarini on X.

 Accuses Hamas